totorojs/totoro/README.md

 Built-in keywords: `mocha`, `jasmine`.

+If specifies `no`, totoro won\'t try to detect and insert any adapter, it\'s thought that user handle it by themself.

 It is very easy to write an adapter for custom test framework, you could refer to [static/adapters/mocha.js](https://github.com/totorojs/totoro/blob/master/static/adapters/mocha.js).

 Default: if `--runner` is local file, `totoro` will see if there is `totoro-adapter.js` in the same directory , if not found or `--runner` is URL, [totoro-server](https://github.com/totorojs/totoro-server) will try to find out matched keyword according to `--runner` content.